dogukanincee/code4life/README.md

 ## 2) Procedure

-To begin with the contest, we will need an ArrayBuffer library to import our project to create ArrayBuffers which wil hold our lists of robots and samples.
+To begin with the contest, we will need an ArrayBuffer library to import our project to create ArrayBuffers which will hold our lists of robots and samples.
 ```
 import scala.collection.mutable.ArrayBuffer
 ```